 - Are cars or bikes allowed on the island?

 - How far is Monhegan from New Harbor?

 Monhegan Island is approximately 9.8 miles Southeast of New Harbor.

 - Can I change my return time and date from the island?

-Yes!
-Please call 24 hours ahead to change your return from Monhegan.
+Yes, if spaces are available.
+Please call no less than 24 hours ahead to change your return from Monhegan.